teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

 ---
 layout: post
 title: "Alice v.
-CLS Bank"
+CLS Bank: the Supreme Court on Software Patents."
-summary: "Supreme Court on software patents.
-Some initial takes from around the web and the full text of the decision."
+summary: "A patent on software for intermediated business transactions is invalidated as a mere abstract idea.
+But the Court doesn't provide a clear test for when software is too abstract to merit a patent."
 tags: [patent litigation, patent trolls]
 author: adler
 image: